albertllousas/functional-domain-driven-design/README.md

         .let(assessEligibility)
         .let(evaluateLoan)
         .also { (loan, events) ->
-             saveLoanEvaluation(loan)
+             saveLoanApplication(loan)
              publishEvents(events)
         }
 }
 ```
-**Side notes**:
-    - We could use a class that implements the type if you prefer, it does not matter
-    - We could try to currify all the dependencies, but kotlin does not help.

 > Shall we include external dependencies in this stage?

 Well it depends, matter of taste, in my case I prefer to go one step further and be dependency agnostic in the workflows
 as well, remember about being type-driven, how things are done is not really so important, we want to be declarative,
 focusing on what we want to do.